 2) Too Faced Shadow Insurance Eye Primer.
 Even if I don’t plan on wearing any eyeshadow or liner, I use this because it does a little camo action on the tiny veins you can see through my fair skin.
-And if I do wear other eye makeup, I know it will stay on longer and not crease with the Shadow Insurance underneath.
+And if I do wear other eye makeup, I know it’ll stay on longer and not crease with the Shadow Insurance underneath.

 3) Dior Diorshow Mascara in Black.
 Still the best volumizing mascara I’ve ever used.
-I use this first, on top lashes only, because I find it tends to smudge on my bottom lashes (but never the top–so weird).
+I use this first, on my top lashes only, because I find it tends to smudge on my bottom lashes (but never the top–so weird).

 4) Clinique High Lengths Mascara in 01 Black.
 It took a little while to get used to the semi-circle comb-like applicator, but I’m cool with it now.
-The black, inky-ness of this mascara rivals Make Up For Ever Smoky Lash, and it is a phenomenal volumizer and lengthener.
+The black, inky-ness of this mascara rivals Make Up For Ever Smoky Lash, and it’s a phenomenal volumizer and lengthener.
 My two mascara combo has caused more than one person to ask “Are your lashes real?”

 5) MAC Select Coverup.
 This is the only concealer I’ve ever liked for under my eyes.
 It’s a liquid that dries to a powder but it sets quickly, so you can’t be dillydallying around while you apply it.
 Once it’s on, the coverage is amazing and it doesn’t cake as long as you prep the area with a tiny bit of moisturizer first.

 6) Make Up For Ever HD Foundation + Laura Mercier Tinted Moisturizer.
 I mix my two shades together for a slightly less heavy coverage than the HD foundation.
 I mainly do this because in the winter, it’s the only way for me to get my perfect shade, but any extra moisturizing on my dry winter skin is a good thing.